Winds-Studio/Leaf-website/pages/docs/faq.md

 # Frequently Asked Questions

 ## ❓ · How much more performant is Leaf than `"<insert any paper fork>"`?
-As of now, we cannot give concrete numbers on performance wise, but stay tuned for our upcoming website where we'll dive on the metrics a bit more in detail!
+You can refer to [Entity Performance](benchmark/entity-performance.md) and [Chunk gen/load Performance](benchmark/chunk-generation.md).
+We will provide more detailed and reliable performance benchmark in the future!

-## ❓ · Does Leaf support Bukkit/Spigot/Paper plugins?
+## ❓ · Does Leaf support Spigot/Paper plugins?
 Yes, Leaf has exactly the same plugin compatibility compared to Paper.
 If the plugin doesn't work, replace Leaf with Purpur and test again.
 If the issue persists, report it on [Leaf GitHub](https://github.com/Winds-Studio/Leaf/issues/new/choose).

-## ❓ · Does Leaf include `purpur.yml`?
+## ❓ · Does Leaf include Purpur?
 Yes, Leaf includes all the Purpur patches and features, but some Purpur settings are moved to configurations of Gale and Leaf.

 ## ❓ · How often does Leaf update upstream?
 Generally 1 ˜ 3 weeks, depends on how important an update on upstream.

 ## ❓ · How can I optimize my server?
-You can refer to [YouHaveTrouble's guide](https://github.com/YouHaveTrouble/minecraft-optimization), or [optimization guide](https://nitwikit.8aka.org/Java/optimize/) of NitWikit made by the community (For Chinese user) and [Paper-chan optimization guide](https://paper-chan.moe/paper-optimization/).
+You can refer to [YouHaveTrouble's guide](https://github.com/YouHaveTrouble/minecraft-optimization) and [Paper-chan optimization guide](https://paper-chan.moe/paper-optimization/), or [optimization guide](https://nitwikit.8aka.org/Java/optimize/) of NitWikit made by the community (For Chinese user).

 ## ❓ · Any known incompatibilities?
 * [RealisticVillagers](https://www.spigotmc.org/resources/realisticvillagers.105055) (Incompatible with the Leaf version lower than 1.21.1).